STREAMED On-Demand Delivery +

-This intermediate/advanced workshop explores the unique qualities and advantages of B&W film.
-Film is exposed, calibrated, and processed for both analogue optical printing and digital editing and pigment inkjet printing.
+The workshop explores the unique qualities and advantages of B&W film.
+It is exposed, calibrated, and processed for both analogue optical printing and digital editing and pigment inkjet printing.
 Traditional values and photographic processes combine to produce exquisite BW images of a quality that is difficult to obtain in a digital workflow.
-Small, medium and large format film processing is covered, including the extraordinarily eloquent qualities of staining developers, the remarkable effects of acutance development, and dynamic range expansion and compression processing.
-Pictorial design concepts such as Static and Dynamic Unity help qualify the significant aesthetic advantages and unique spatial qualities that film automatically confers.
-Specific topics that have been covered in this workshop include:
+Small and medium roll film and large format sheet film processing is covered, including the control and extraordinarily eloquent qualities of staining developers, the remarkable effects of acutance development, dynamic range expansion and compression processing, and desensitising and inspection development.
+Pictorial design concepts such as Static and Dynamic Unity further qualify the significant aesthetic advantages and unique spatial qualities that beautifully exposed and processed film automatically confer.

 Film Selection